Skip to content

 What about … ?

-What about possession of more than the amount of adult-use cannabis the law currently allows?
+What about possession of more than the amount of adult-use cannabis that the law currently allows?
 Isn’t possession of more than two ounces in public, or two pounds at home, still a crime?

-Most Categories of Cannabis: Presumptively Lawful
+Most Cannabis Categories: Presumptively Lawful

 Now in Minnesota, almost all legal categories of cannabis that police may encounter are not crimes:

-And the exceptional situations where some cannabis may be unlawful, are comparable to those where alcohol and tobacco are unlawful.
+And the exceptional situations where some cannabis may be unlawful, are comparable to those exceptional situations where alcohol and tobacco are unlawful.
 Would odor of tobacco mean suspicion of a crime?
 If not, why would the odor of marijuana?

 Odor of alcohol.
 Odor of Tobacco.
 Crime?